tdawe1/scdesk/README.md

 # scdesk

-Two Linux desktop apps for people who chart in Sierra Chart (often under Wine).
+Two Linux desktop apps for Sierra Chart.

 **Pulse** is a market-quality dashboard for ES/NQ.
 It pulls public data (Yahoo, Forex Factory) and does not need Sierra Chart running.

 **Journal** is a local trade journal.
 It reads Sierra’s files (fills, TradesList, `.scid`) and can log fills from a small ACSIL study in `acsil/`.

-They are separate programs.
-Scores, layout, and the journal schema are ours — not a reskin of SCS Market Pulse or SCS Trading Journal, and not affiliated with Sierra Chart or SCS.

-Linux only.
-MIT licensed.

 ## Pulse